 When to Wattle

 The best time to make a wattling fence is when you prune.
 For me, here in France, that is the early winter.
 February ideally.
 I prefer to prune the branches I need while they are still dormant but also when the weather has warmed up enough that I am starting to work in the garden, clearing and rebuilding.

 What to look for

 When you are pruning, look for the slender and long shoots or branches.
 You want them to be as straight as possible, and the longer the better.
 Any length will do actually, but it will take a little longer to make your fence if branches are shorter.
 Don’t worry about additional spurs, buds or small branches, these can be taken off the main shoot/branch when it comes time to use it.
 Or, if you wish a really rustic look, leave them on.

 Wattling typically comes from the branches of a hazelnut.
-As hazelnut produces young straight shoots fast and regularly.
+A hazelnut produces young straight shoots fast and regularly.
 A bit like raspberries, the tree needs cutting (coppicing) to stay healthy and to give you more nuts, so pruning for wattling is a very good thing to do.
 Also its shoots are particularly bendy yet strong.
 It is a win win situation all around.
 Willow trees are next best, but truly almost anything will do if it produces young straight shoots or branches.
 I have used branches from almost every tree and bush in our garden, but some do work better than others.